s-vishnoi/chicago-bikeability-map/README.md

 [• [Portfolio](https://your-vercel-site.vercel.app)]:#

-Credits: I'd like to thank Ted Whalen (Github @tewhalen) for initial structuring grid for Chicago cartogram that I adapted for use here.
 ---

+## 📝 Credits
+I'd like to thank Ted Whalen (Github @tewhalen) for initial structuring grid for Chicago cartogram that I adapted for use here.

 ## 📝 License